 There are mainly three types of refrigerants used in air conditioners, the R-22, R-32, and the R410A.
 Traditionally, the R-22 and R-32 refrigerants have been most used in appliances.
 R410A has been accepted as the industry substitute only as late as 2020.
 It is less reactive with the environment and is dependable.
 It cannot be, however, used in R-22 systems.

 As we can see from the table, the window and the split models use the R-22 refrigerants.
 The portable one, however, uses the R410A type.
 Although R410A is the new substitute, the R-22 is still pretty relevant among manufacturers.

 9. Outdoor Unit

-Window and portable ACs are both single unit appliances.
+Window and portable ACs are both single-unit appliances.
 Some portable air conditioners also come with an outdoor unit.
-This makes it easier to manage but increase their weight significantly.
-Window ACs automatically drains the water outside.
+This makes it easier to manage but increases their weight significantly.
+Window ACs automatically drain the water outside.

 Portable ACs come with ducts that are used to vent the AC manually.
 Regular venting is essential to ensure proper functioning.

 Advantages and disadvantages of Split, Window and Portable Air Conditioners